 Of the twelve exhibitions presented each year, eight feature student work.
 In addition to these exhibition opportunities, the gallery hosts an internship program where students learn curatorial methodologies, exhibition design and production, and act as docents for the exhibitions on view.

-The Jacob Lawrence Gallery is located on the first floor of the Art Building in room 132.
+The Jacob Lawrence Gallery is located on the first floor of the Art Building .
 It can be seen from Stevens Way, the main road on campus.

 Note: except for special events such as football games and commencement, campus parking is free on Saturday afternoons when the gallery is open.